lucasazevedo-bkp/bstgames/README.md

 **With Docker**:

-Add web.env and db.env files and fill in the variables:
+Add "web.env" and "db.env" files and fill in the variables:

 ```sh
 # web.env